microsoft/wcnscripts/manifests/hnslogger/README.md

 By default, it will rotate the traces so that only the 4 newest trace files are preserved (filesize ~500 MB).
 When you stop the trace, there should be at most 5 log files.

+NOTE: Currently, the hnslogger only contains activity for HNS at medium verbosity.
+Depending on the nature of the issue, it may be required to expand the list of components to monitor and/or verbosity to further diagnose the issue.

 ## Usage
 ```
 kubectl apply -f hnsloggger2022.yaml